2024 drone sightings: Germany

 In August 2024, there were some reports of unidentified drones around US bases; at the time this was not the major news item that it later became in December 2024.
 One drone was reported to have traveled at 100 miles per hour.
 Various German officials began investigations.
 German news outlets reported some drone sightings over a chemical park in Brunsbuettel.
 One NATO air base raised its alert level due to drones.

 In summer 2024, the prosecutor's office in Flensburg began investigating possible threats of espionage due to concerns about drones.
 German authorities began an official investigation into overflights by unknown drones, at sensitive sites.

 The US military confirmed increased sightings around bases in Germany in December 2024.
 This included Ramstein Air Base.
 These sightings were reported in the newsmagazine Der Spiegel, as well as various US and UK news publications.
 Sightings were also reported around industrial facilities owned by Rheinmetall, a manufacturer of various weapons.
 This was discussed at an official conference by interior ministers from German states.

 Possible causes

 China

 Some US legislators have speculated that China was responsible for the drone activity.

 Russia

 An investigation into the UK drone incursions by The i Paper concluded suspected Russian links.
 The investigation was based on Open-source intelligence linking suspected GRU (Russian Federation) affiliated operatives working under cover as seasonal fruit pickers in the vicinity of the UK military installations.

 Mass hysteria and mistaken identity

 Missy Cummings an academic and retired military pilot stated the sightings were likely to be misidentified aircraft, stars and other light sources such as towers.
-Robert Bartholomew, an expert in mass panics, compared the supposed drone wave to previous UFO hysterias involving supposed foreign surveillance of military installations, such as the mystery airship phenomenon and allegations of German air-raids on North America during World War I.
+Robert Bartholomew, an expert in mass panics, compared the supposed drone wave to previous UFO hysterias involving supposed foreign surveillance of military installations, such as the mystery airship phenomenon and allegations of German air-raids on North America during World War I. It was confirmed by the FAA in January 2025 that all of the drones flying over the northeast US were FAA research drones.